Introduction

 Watch Your Knees

-Pregnancy amendment
+Pregnancy Adjustment

-Listen to your body
+Listen to Your Body

 Use Proper Footwear and Surface